FREQUENTLY ASKED QUESTIONS

 Q. How important is confidence in the reading process?

 A. How important?
 It’s huge.
 Early success opens the door to confidence, which provides the foundation for more success, then more confidence, and on and on.
-Confidence is the boost that is so needed with learners who have Down syndrome; many educators are aware of a refusal to learn that is really an “allergy to failure” in this student population, and we want to avoid this shutting down at all costs.
+Confidence is the boost that is so needed with learners who have Down syndrome; many educators are aware of a refusal to learn that is really a “fear of failure” in this student population, and we want to avoid this shutting down at all costs.
 That’s why we stress the importance of early and quick success, and provide instructions in our Reading Bundles for using “errorless testing techniques.”
 We set them up for success.
 We want to create the experience of, “I did it!
 I read a whole book all by myself!”
 Never mind that the book was only a dozen pages long; it was indeed a “whole book,” and the emergent reader is thoroughly excited (as are his parents and educators) and ready for more.
 That’s the confidence and experience we are seeking.

 Q. Why don’t you use picture icons with words?
 And why are illustrations separated from text pages at the emergent reader level?

 For example: To the immature visual pathway in the brain (emergent reader level), an unfamiliar word looks like undecipherable black squiggles.
 If you had your choice of trying to perceive and retain the information that “d-o-g” means a cute pet that barks, vs. your choice of looking at a picture icon of a dog, which one would you look at?
+Exactly.
+The child looks at the picture, which is easy, and doesn’t learn to read the word, which is hard.

 The only exception to this that I have seen was with several students with Down syndrome who were also on the Autism spectrum.
 Amazingly, these students uniformly seemed to ignore the illustrations completely and lasered in on the text only.
 Not surprisingly, they learned to read quickly and well.